OPEC reports big Saudi oil cut, boosting compliance with deal

 Supply from the 11 OPEC members with production targets under the deal fell to 29.888 million bpd last month, according to figures from secondary sources that OPEC uses to monitor its output.
 OPEC published the data in its monthly report on Monday.

 Oil prices pared an earlier decline after the release of the report, trading above $56 a barrel.
+OPEC’s cut is supporting the market, but expectations that the move will lead to a revival in U.S. shale drilling have limited the rally.

+While Russia and 10 other non-OPEC countries signed up to the cut, OPEC in the report raised its 2017 non-OPEC supply forecast by 120,000 bpd and now sees growth of 240,000 bpd.

+“The expected higher prices are good support for producers with marginal supply, particularly in U.S. tight plays,” the OPEC report said, using another term for shale.

-The reductions amount to 93 per cent compliance, according to a Reuters calculation based on the OPEC figures.
+Still, in January the reductions by the 11 OPEC members with supply targets amounted to 93 per cent compliance, according to a Reuters calculation based on the OPEC figures.

 The International Energy Agency last week estimated compliance at 90 per cent, calling that a record.